 Wicklow Heather in Laragh – very popular place where reservation is essential in summer months.
 Tasty food with nice menu.
 They serving A’la Carte on Sunday which is different to all pubs around which serve carvery .
 They say it isn’t unusual to meet some celebrities there, not only Irish.

-Byrne & Woods w Roundwoods – Byrne is a bar part (with short bar menu) and Woods is a bistro restaurant.
+Byrne & Woods in Roundwoods – Byrne is a bar part (with short bar menu) and Woods is a bistro restaurant.
 It’s popular in Ireland to have public house divided this way.
 Menu is simple, short and food is delicious.
 Huge portions of tasty chowder or goat cheese in filo pastry are few to mention.

 Powerscourt Hotel – everyone who would like to spend a bit more and find himself in luxurious environment should come down to Powerscourt Hotel.
 You can visit main Sika restaurant for dinner or enjoy Afternoon Tea in Sugar Loaf Lounge with a spectacular view of Sugar Loaf Mountain.
 If one wants only a coffee ask for daily dessert selection and choose one of many little pieces of art.